 What really surprised us was that Captain Ross was able to recognize some of the manatees.
 Although there are literally hundreds of manatees that come to the springs to stay warm during the winter, there are some that he and others are able to recognize by their markings, personality, and (unfortunately) scars.
 One playful baby manatee that kept coming back for cuddles was affectionately called Wrinkles.

 Eventually we all started making our way back towards the boat.
 The wet suits had kept us surprisingly warm, but once we were out of the water the chill in the air got to us.
 Luckily, there was hot chocolate waiting for us on the boat!
 Everyone in the group excitedly talked about what they had seen and experienced as we headed back.

-If you’re thinking of swimming with manatees, here is more information on passive observation:
+If you are thinking of swimming with manatees in Crystal River, here is more information on passive observation:

-Swimming with manatees in Crystal River is an experience we will never forget.
-It was great to see these gentle giants up close and to learn more about them and their natural habitat.
+Swimming with manatees in Crystal River is an experience we will never forget and why we think Crystal River is one of the best cities to visit in Florida.
+Even if you just want to see manatees in Florida, and not necessarily swim with them, we still recommend the Crystal River area because it is where they gather during the winter.
+It was really great to see these gentle giants up close and to learn more about them and their natural habitat.

 Have you ever been up close to a manatee or been to Crystal River?
 We’d love to read your comments below! 🙂